Furrman/MagicProxyPrinter/README.md

 - Save cards resized and adjusted for printing in editable Word .docx format
 - Option to download all cards in specific language (cards not found in given language will be replaced with default english language)
 - Option to add related tokens from cards in the deck
+- Option to group tokens based on name and print only single copies of that card
 - Option to store original images alongside created document
 - Logs in separate file showing errors in receiving data
 - Show % progress status in console app

 ## Plans

+- Support to other tools like Moxfield, EDHREC, MTGArena or MTGGoldfish
 - Produce read-only PDF document instead of Word
 - Create Web version in ASP.NET API with Blazor
 - Host Web version via Github Pages
 - Build Web version via Github Actions
-- Support to other tools like Moxfield, EDHREC, MTGArena or MTGGoldfish

 ## Limitation